AlkanSte/Prompts/tech_review.md

 - **Isolation of Sensitive Instructions:** Prevent exposure of system-level prompts.

 **Commentary:**
-Effective mitigation is essential to secure AI systems, especially as they become integrated into critical applications citeturn0news34.
+Effective mitigation is essential to secure AI systems, especially as they become integrated into critical applications.

 ---